rodages/Project-One-The-Pandemic-Game/README.md

 }
 ```

-By default NHS BAR is set to have 1/5 of total gameplay width.
-It can a have temporary increases by collecting power-ups - the higher level of power-up - the greater the increase.
+By default NHS BAR is set to have a 1/5 of total gameplay width.
+It can have a temporary increase by collecting power-ups - the higher level of power-up - the greater the increase.
 Another way of increasing the width is by using `ienjoycheating` cheat code to permanently increase the bar to maximum gameplay width - it will only shrink to previous size, if `fairplayforall` will get entered.

 ### <a name='cheat-codes'>Cheat Codes</a>

 - `ienjoycheating` - Expands the NHS bar to the maximum width.
 - `fairplayforall` - Brings back the NHS bar to original size.
-- `iwantmyfreedom` - Removes all powerups from the game and allows the virus to spread uncontrollably.
+- `iwantmyfreedom` - Removes all power-ups from the game and allows the virus to spread uncontrollably.
-- `doitfortheteam` - Brings back the powerups.
+- `doitfortheteam` - Brings back the power-ups.
 - `iwantitovernow` - Grants you maximum points to end the game.
 All you had to do is ask!

 ### <a name='styling'>Styling</a>